Luc Castaignos: Gyeongnam FC

 Castaignos made his debut for the club, coming on as a 62nd-minute substitute, in a 2–1 win against Seongnam in the opening game of the season.
 In a follow–up match against Shandong Luneng in the AFC Champions League, he set up a goal for Kim Seung-jun, in a 2–2 draw.
 However, Castaignos suffered a knee injury and was substituted at half time, as Gyeongnam won 2–1 against Daegu on 30 March 2019.
 As a result, he was sidelined for two months.
 Castaignos made his return from injury against Johor Darul Ta'zim on 22 May 2019 and scored his first goal for the club, in a 2–0 win.
 After missing a match due to being given a personal leave, he scored two goals in two matches between 15 June 2019 and 22 June 2019 against Seongnam and Incheon United.
 After suffering another injury, Castaignos then scored his fourth goal for Gyeongnam, in a 2–2 draw against Jeju United on 22 July 2019.
 Despite the injuries, he continued to remain involved in the first team throughout the 2019 season.
-However, the club ended up relegated to K League 2 after losing 2–0 to Busan IPark on aggragate on 8 December 2019.
+However, the club ended up relegated to K League 2 after losing 2–0 to Busan IPark on aggregate on 8 December 2019.
 At the end of the 2019 season, Castaignos made 26 appearances and scoring four times in all competitions.

 However, the 2020 season was pushed back to May because of the pandemic.
 He also stayed at Gyeongnam despite the club's relegation.
 Castaignos made his first appearance of the season, coming on as 78th-minute substitute, in a 0–0 draw against Ansan Greeners on 20 July 2020.
 In a follow–up match against Jeonnam Dragons, he scored his first goal of the season, in a 1–1 draw.
 Castaignos scored his second goal of the season, in a 3–3 draw against Jeju United on 5 September 2020, in what turned out to be his last appearance for Gyeongnam.
 On 21 September 2020, the club announced that they have terminated his contract by mutual consent, with manager Seol Ki-hyeon claiming that the player fell out with the management.
 By the time he departed from Gyeongnam, Castaignos made eight appearances and scoring two times in all competitions.